Arizona Substance Abuse Statistics

 - You have friends and family in Arizona that can provide social support.

-- You prefer a rehab far from your old environment.
+- You prefer a detox center or facility far from your old environment.

 - You prefer the Arizona weather.